 But that aside, that's what being anxious does: it tortures you.
 It's self-inflicted misery.
 And it serves no good purpose.
 Jesus asks, "Which of you by being anxious can add a single hour to his life?"
 It's an idiomatic expression that's sometimes translated differently.
-What he actually says is "Which of you can add a cubit (that is, about 18 inches) to his measure or distance or length".
-It's uncertain whether he means distance in terms of height or in terms of length of lifespan.
-So some translations will say, "Who can add several inches to his height by worrying?"
-Now, I've never been able to make myself any taller, but I have had fairly good success at adding inches to my waistline over the years.
+What he actually says is "Which of you can add a cubit (that is, about 18 inches) to his measure or length".
+It's uncertain whether he means length in terms of height or in terms of lifespan.
+So some translations say, "Who can add years to his life by worrying?"
+Others say "Who can add inches to his height?"
+If the former, the stress caused by worrying will likely shave years off of a lifespan.
+And if the latter, well, I've never been able to make myself any taller, but I have had fairly good success at adding inches to my waistline over the years.
 But it wasn't achieved by worrying.
 And it's probably not a good thing.
 The point that Jesus is making, however, is that if worrying can't make even tiny improvements in your life, why waste the time and suffer the needless anguish doing it to yourself?

 Again he directs our focus to the Lord and giver of life who clothes the grass of the field in floral splendor that Solomon in his glory would have envied.
-If God is that concerned about the nearly worthless grass on the hillsides, which lives today and tomorrow is fuel for the fire, how can you begin to imagine that he isn't far more concerned for you - for you his dearly beloved child?
+If God is that concerned about the nearly worthless grass on the hillsides, which lives today and tomorrow is fuel for the fire, how can you begin to imagine that he isn't far more concerned for you his dearly loved child?